BrenoAqua/Senren/docs/scene_switching.md

   ![Scene Switching](assets/images/scene_switching_preview.gif)

 - **Auto-Detection:** Automatically detects if a card has multiple audio files.
 If found, it enables the Scene Navigation mode; otherwise, it defaults to standard behavior.
 Multiple sentences are not split if the card doesn’t contain at least 2 audio files.
 - **Custom Audio Replay Shortcut:** By default, Anki plays every audio file when you press **R**.
-This custom shortcut plays only the audios for the active scene.
+This custom shortcut plays only the audio for the active scene.
 The default key is **W**, and you can remap it in the CSS variable:
   ```css
   --scene-replay-shortcut-key: w;
   ```